A7medbagha/HealthCare-Application-by-flutter/README.md

 ## Key Features
 #### - Sign In/Sign Up: Easily create an account or log in securely.
 #### - Survey: Answer essential health questions to assist your doctor.
-#### - Home: Your main hub for everything: survey results, health tips, appointments, and notifications.
+#### - Home: Your main hub for everything (survey results, health tips, appointments, and notifications).
 #### - Results: View AI-generated health insights for a deeper understanding of your condition.
 #### - Health Blog: Stay informed with updates on various health topics.
 #### - Appointments: Schedule, edit, or cancel appointments hassle-free.